5 Winning Marketing Strategies for the eCommerce Oscars

 We love the red carpet not just because of the pretty dresses and glittering jewellery but also because of what it represents.
 Watching the red carpet at the Oscars let us dream about how we’d like to dress for the Oscars or how we’d style a dress differently.
 Let your customers imagine themselves with the product they’re looking at.
 Show the product in its context: If it’s a party dress, put a picture of someone wearing it at a bar.
 Simple as that.

 Another way to add glamour to your eCommerce store is through the Search Box design.
-You can custom design the search box to match the website’s overall design or match with the seasonal promotion that’s going on with the help of Segmentify’s Personalised Search solution.
+You can custom design the search box to match the website’s overall design or match with the seasonal promotion that’s going on with the help of Segmentify Search & Discovery.
 In addition to that, why not blackout the overlay for a more elegant look that’s worthy of the stars?

 Creating bilateral conversations between the academy voters and directors and other cast members is crucial for any Oscar campaign strategy.
 Oscar marketing campaigns give the academy members a chance to interact with the director and the talent, says Stu Zakim, academy voter and publicist.
 He continues by explaining that for an academy voter to decide to see a movie in the theatres instead of watching it at home, they’d have to be intrigued by it somehow.